raspberrypilearning/kids-ruby-quiz/worksheet.md

 answer = " "
 ```

-## Step 3: Game Over and Final Score
+## Step 3: Game over and final score

-For the last line of our quiz we create a final alert in the same manner as we previously have.
-This alert informs the player of their score and that the game is now over.
+For the end of the quiz, create a final `alert` in the same way as before.
+This tells the player their final score and announces that the game is now over.

 ```Ruby
 alert "Congratulations you scored "+score.to_s+"\n GAME OVER"
 ```

-Putting this all together it looks like this
+Putting this all together, it looks like this:

 ![Animation of the quiz sequence](images/quiz.gif)

-Remember to save your work and when ready click on the **Run** button to start your quiz game.
+Remember to save your work!
+When you are ready, click on the *Run* button to start your quiz game.

 **Well done!
-You have made a quiz game using Ruby**
+You have made a quiz game using Ruby!**

-If you would like to learn more about Kids Ruby why not explore the great games and ideas already built in via Hackety-Hack, Ruby Warrior or Make Games with Gosu
+If you would like to learn more about Kids Ruby, why not explore the great games and ideas already included via Hackety-Hack, Ruby Warrior or Make Games with Gosu?

 ![Image of Kids Ruby ready to use](images/4.png)